wandb/terraform-aws-wandb/examples/byo-vpc-eks/README.md

 ## About

-This exmaple is a minimal example of what is needed to deploy an instance of Weights & Biases that uses an external DNS into an already existing VPC and EKS cluster.
+This example is a minimal example of what is needed to deploy an instance of Weights & Biases that uses an external DNS into an already existing VPC and EKS cluster.

 ## Module Prerequites